chainer/chainer-chemistry/examples/own_dataset/README.md

 python train.py dataset.csv --label value1 value2
 ```

-The `--label` option specifies which row in `dataset.csv` is trained.
+The `--label` option specifies which columns in `dataset.csv` are trained.
 Type `python train.py --help` to see complete options.

 ## Procedure